samjvsutcliffe/pycbg/README.md

 Command line usage
 ==================

 After installing PyCBG, a new python executable `pycbg` is available (`pip` should automatically install it inside a directory in your `$PATH`).
 It allows to easily create a PyCBG interactive session, build the documentation or getting PyCBG's version.

-Here is its description:
+## Complete description
 ```console
 $ pycbg -h
 usage: pycbg [-h] [-v] [-i] [-n] [-d [BUILD_DIR]] [PYCBG_SCRIPT]